Darkelf2024/Darkelf-Retro-Lounge/Affinity_Control_Disabled_vs_Performance.md

 - Higher chance of sustained throttling

 ## Practical Guidance
-- Long play sessions → Disabled
+- Long play sessions → Disabled but this varies by game
-- Short benchmarking or bursts → Performance
+- Short benchmarking or bursts → Performance or you can choose to set at default